scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 In such a hierarchy, for any given two ASes (source + destination), we can find exactly one P-ISD that is the "innermost" (smallest) P-ISD that contains both ASes.
-By default, path servives always return segments that lie in this innermost P-ISD.
+By default, path services always return segments that lie in this innermost P-ISD.

 This way, the two source and destination ASes determine P-ISD whose TRC was